nickyreinert/AutomatedWordPressInstallation/README.md

 This API delivers random texts for the post content.

     RANDOM_IMAGE_API_URI='https://picsum.photos/200/300.jpg'
 Last not least, an API to get random images.
+You may change the numbers at the end of the URL.
+They represent the resolution of the image.

 # Used 3rd party ressources
 This script uses following API to create random tags, categories, sentences, paragraphs and images: